 How do we envision ocean data management a decade from today?
-We see a future in which ocean data systems are managed by many independent organizations, yet they behave like a unified "system of systems".
-(See planning for these concepts with [GEOSS [7], the US IOOS DMAC Plan [8], NOAA's GEO-IDE plan [9], the UK's SeaDataNet [10], and Australia's IMOS [11].)
+We see a future in which ocean data are managed by many independent systems organizations, yet they behave like a unified "system of systems".
+(See planning efforts that follow these concepts within [GEOSS (Global Earth Observation System of Systems) [7], the US IOOS DMAC (Data Management and Communications Plan for Research and Operational Integrated Ocean Observing Systems) Plan [8], NOAA's GEO-IDE (Global Earth Observation Integrated Data Environment) plan [9], the EU's SeaDataNet (Development of Marine Data Management Infrastructures in Europe) [10], and Australia's IMOS (Integrated Marine Observing System) [11].)
 We see volumes of data flowing that would overwhelm today's capabilities.
-We see a future in which ocean data are broadly shared, and users can locate it system reliably and quickly.
+We see a future in which ocean data are broadly shared, and users can locate it reliably and quickly.
 We see rich descriptive information (metadata) available for all data and products.
 We see all sorts of users -- scientists, educators, industrialists, planners and recreationists -- accessing the data and information that is derived from it with little effort.
-We see these users doing their work with client software that addresses their particular needs, including sophisticated decision-support tools that incorporate both real time and historical ocean data.
-We see planners utilizing such tools to make better-informed decisions that provide clear societal benefits
+We see these users doing their work with client software that addresses their particular needs, including sophisticated decisionsupport tools that incorporate both real time and historical ocean data.
+We see planners utilizing such tools to make better-informed decisions that provide clear societal benefits.